George Smith (rugby union)

 George Smith (born 14 July 1980) is an Australian former rugby union player.
 He was a flanker for 12 years at the ACT Brumbies in Super Rugby, earning 142 caps.

 He made his test debut in 2000 against France in Paris and earnt 111 caps for Australia, 110 before retiring from international rugby on 5 February 2010 and one final cap against the British & Irish Lions on 6 July 2013.
-He is the second most capped Wallaby forward behind Nathan Sharpe, and is the second most capped flanker in rugby union behind Richie McCaw.
+He is the fifth most capped Wallaby forward behind James Slipper, Stephen Moore, Michael Hooper and Nathan Sharpe.
+He is also the fourth most capped flanker in international rugby union behind Richie McCaw, Michael Hooper and Alessandro Zanni.

 Early life and junior career

 Smith was born in Manly, Sydney.
 He had a successful school rugby career, first at Balgowlah Boys High School, then at Cromer High School, along with Tongan international John Payne, he won the Australian Schools Championship.
 He played for the Australian Schoolboys team in 1998.

 Smith's junior club rugby was with the Manly Roos/Warringah Roos, before moving on to play the majority of his junior career with the Manly Vikings, playing a year above his age group in the Sydney junior rugby competition.
 Once that team had reached its age limit (18 years old) and moved on to the Colts competition, Smith remained in the Sydney junior rugby competition, this time lining up in his correct age group for the Seaforth-Balgowlah Raiders.
 He then progressed to playing in the Manly 1st grade Colts side who also won a premiership in 1999.
 It was during that season that Smith made his first grade debut at Nepean Rugby Park against The Penrith Emus.
 During his junior career he was selected for many representative teams, including Manly, Sydney, Northern Zone, NSW, and Australian Under 16s.